DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 - Note, if you are a Ubuntu user the path should look like: ``['/home/username/yourFolder/video1.mp4']``; if you are a Windows user, it should look like: ``[r'C:\username\yourFolder\video1.mp4']``
 - Note, you can also put ``config_path = `` in front of the above line to create the path to the config.yaml that is used in the next step, i.e. ``config_path=deeplabcut.create_project(...)``)
     - If you do not, we recommend setting a variable so this can be easily used!
-Once you run this step, the conig_path is printed for you once you run this line, so set a variable for ease of use, i.e. something like:
+Once you run this step, the config_path is printed for you once you run this line, so set a variable for ease of use, i.e. something like:
 ```python
 config_path = '/thefulloutputpath/config.yaml'
 ```